 The heat is bearable: don’t do anything.

 It is really too hot: rub a little VO on the area.
-You still want to use it?
+Do you still want to use it?
 You will have to dilute the EO in more VO.

 – in the case of an allergic reaction?